 Objective

-The objective of this study is to determine the feasibility of utilizing an ultra‐high affinity sorptive remediation approach that exploits multiple, complementary bonding modes (e.g., electrostatic and hydrophobic interactions) for the remediation of PFAS‐impacted groundwater.
-The innovative sorbents are cationic polyaniline (PANI) and polypyrrole (PPy) polymers containing hydrophobic moieties.
-The unique structure of these polymeric materials enables both strong electrostatic interaction with the functional head group of anionic PFAS and hydrophobic interactions with the fluorinated tail of PFAS, allowing them to be more selective than GAC and to adsorb a wider range of compounds than anion exchange resins.
+The objective of this study was to determine the feasibility of utilizing a sorptive remediation approach that exploits multiple, complementary bonding modes (e.g., electrostatic and hydrophobic interactions) for the remediation of PFAS-impacted groundwater.
+The innovative sorbents are cationic polyaniline and polypyrrole polymers containing hydrophobic moieties.
+The hypothesis of this study was that the unique structure of these polymeric materials would allow both strong electrostatic interaction with the anionic head group present in many PFAS and hydrophobic interactions with the fluorinated tail, allowing them to be more selective than granular activated carbon (GAC) and to adsorb a wider range of compounds than anion exchange resins.
 By using suitable polymer precursors, the charge density and hydrophobicity of these polymers can be tailored to enhance PFAS removal.

 Technical Approach

-2. Develop cationic hydrophobic polymers grafted on GAC and activated carbon fibers and evaluate the capacity of these composites to adsorb PFAS;
+2. Develop cationic hydrophobic polymers grafted on GAC and activated carbon fibers and evaluate the capacity of these composites to adsorb PFAS.

 Benefits